gubaros/Yacare/README.md

 This repository automates code reviews using OpenAI's GPT-4o Turbo model.
 When a pull request (PR) is created or updated, the content of the PR is sent to GPT-4o Turbo for a code review.
 The feedback is then posted as a comment on the PR.

-The comment on the PR, provided by GPT, is the biggest contribution with regards to the benefits of using this software.
+The comment (AKA "a code review comment") on the PR, provided by GPT, is the main contribution with regards to the benefits of using this software.

 ## Why